-Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
-This may be due to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
-Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-A reversible airflow pattern, on spirometry, with the presence of moderate to severe bronchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without eosinophilia, have also been included in the criteria for diagnosis of RADS.
-RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the DIURETHANE irritating substance.
+irritating substance.
 Industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of irritating substance (often particulate in nature) and is completely reversible after exposure ceases.
 The disorder is characterised by dyspnea, cough and mucus production.
-UV (ultraviolet)/ EB (electron beam) acrylates are generally of low toxicity UV/EB acrylates are divided into two groups; "stenomeric" and "eurymeric" acrylates.
+2,2-BIS[4-(2- METHACRYLOXY)ETHOXY)PHENYLJPROPANE Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
+This may be due to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
+Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritating individual, with abrupt onset of inflammation, without eosinophila, have also been included in the criteria for diagnosis of RADS.
+RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
+Industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of irritating substance (loften particulate in nature) and is completely reversible after exposure ceases.
+The disorder is characterised by dyspree, cough and mucus production.
+UV (UItraviolety) EB (electron beam) acrylates are generally of low toxicity UV/EB acrylates are dived in how gorups; "steromeric" and "eurymeric" acrylates.
+The first group consists of well-defined acrylates and weight distribution.
+Steromeric acrylates are usually more hazardous than the eurymeric substances.
+Steromeric acrylates are also well defined which allows comparison and exchange of toxicity data - this allows more accurate classification.
+The sterometics cannot be dassified as a group; exhibit bustbatanial variation.
+No significant acute toxicological data identified in literature search.
+The chemical structure of hydroxylated diphenylakanes or bisphenols consists of two phenolic rings joined together through a bridging carbon.
+This class of endocrine disruptorts that mimic oestrogenes is widely used in industry particularly in plastics.
+Bisphenol A (BPA) and some related compounds exhibit oestrogenis